Generation 7 · 1980–1983

 The 1982 Ford F-100 was a study in quiet competence.
 Now in its third year on the seventh-generation platform, the truck received only minor updates as Ford’s attention and marketing resources shifted decisively toward the F-150.
 The 1982 model year was defined less by what changed on the truck itself and more by what was changing around it.
 A national recession had dampened new vehicle sales across the board, and within the F-Series lineup, the F-100 was losing ground to its stablemate at an accelerating rate.

-Mechanically, the 1982 F-100 was essentially a carryover.
-The three-engine lineup continued without change: the 300 inline-six at 117 net horsepower, the 302 Windsor V8 at 133, and the 351W at 156.
-All three had proven durable and well-matched to the lighter platform.
+Mechanically, the 1982 F-100 was mostly a carryover, but VIN-code references add the 3.8L Essex V6 to the light-duty F-100 mix.
+Source-backed F-100 engine codes cover the 300 inline-six, 302 Windsor V8, 255 Windsor V8, and 3.8L V6; they do not list the 351W as an F-100 application.
 The AOD four-speed automatic overdrive, introduced the previous year, was now a well-established option and an increasingly popular choice among buyers who valued its highway fuel economy advantages over the older C6 three-speed automatic.
 Manual transmission options remained available for the shrinking number of buyers who preferred them, including the base three-speed and an overdrive four-speed.

 The trim level structure continued with the Custom, Ranger, Ranger Lariat, and XLT Lariat packages.
 Updates for 1982 were confined to revised upholstery fabrics, new color options, and minor trim details.
 The XLT Lariat package continued to offer the most refined interior in the half-ton Ford truck range, with features like air conditioning, cruise control, tilt steering, power windows and locks, and an AM/FM stereo that made the truck competitive with many passenger cars for daily comfort.
-The SuperCab configuration remained available and offered useful rear-seat space on its 139-inch wheelbase.
+The SuperCab configuration remained available and offered useful rear-seat space with 139- and 155-inch wheelbase choices.

 The larger story of 1982 was the F-100’s diminishing role in Ford’s truck strategy.
 The F-150 had been conceived in 1975 as a model between the F-100 and F-250, carrying a higher Gross Vehicle Weight Rating that exempted it from certain emissions and fuel economy regulations.
 By 1982, that regulatory advantage had become decisive.
 The F-150 could carry the same payloads as the F-100, offered identical cab and bed configurations, and shared the same engine and transmission choices, all while providing Ford with more favorable compliance numbers.
 Dealers had little incentive to stock F-100s when the F-150 was the easier sell and the better strategic product for Ford.